Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 }
 ```

-## Protocols for apply ASCII-Art Method
+## Protocols for applying ASCII-Art Method

-According to the CSS Grid Layout Module Level 1, All strings must be defined under following tokens,
+According to the CSS Grid Layout Module Level 1, All strings must be defined under the following tokens,

 - Named cell token
 - Null cell token